-- 123. CRC Program Funds attract the Goods and Services Tax (GST).
-Payments are increased from the contracted GST-exclusive amounts to compensate for the amount of this tax. - 124.
+- 117. CRC Program Funds attract the Goods and Services Tax (GST).
+Payments are increased from the contracted GST-exclusive amounts to compensate for the amount of this tax. - 118.
 CRC Program Funds under the Program are treated as assessable income for taxation purposes, unless specifically exempted.
-On this basis, Applicants are recommended to seek their own independent professional advice on their taxation obligations. - 125.
-R&D Tax Incentive clawback provisions may apply and industry contributions to CRCs may be eligible for the R&D tax offset.
+On this basis, Applicants are recommended to seek their own independent professional advice on their taxation obligations. - 119.
+R&D Tax Incentive clawback provisions may apply.
 Information on the R&D Tax Incentive is available from business.gov.au and the Australian Tax Office.